minttu/tmc.py/README.md

 #### `tmc download [remaining|all|id]`

 Download all of the remaining exercises that have not been completed, all of the exercises or a exercise with the id.
+Defaults to remaining.

 #### `tmc test [id]`